0xAsh/0xAsh.github.io/_pages/about.md

 title: "About me"
 ---

-My name's Asher, but you can call me Ash.

-I've worked in security for a short (but fun) time, with a much longer history of enjoying being in front of a keyboard.
+I've worked in security for a short (but fun) time, with a much longer history of enjoying being in front of a computer.

 During the daytime I find things so I can help people find solutions to problems.